-17/00621/FUL dated 10 October 2017 (Erection of a three storey building to provide specialist training and education facility for the UK Bioscience Industry) 18/00119/FUL Central Park Development Site 18/00686/DC Network Rail Access Road Off John Williams Boulevard South DARLINGTON 12/00391/RM4 Central Park Development Site Approval of details of access, appearance, landscaping, layout and scale of spine road pursuant to outline planning permission 12/00391/RM3 Central Park Development Site Approval of details of access, appearance, landscaping, layout and scale for National Biologics Manufacturing Centre (Use Class B1) pursuant to outline planning permission 12/00391/FUL 12/00391/RM1 Central park Development Site Business Growth Hub 3300sqm on 0,64ha of 60 individual offices and meeting rooms with associated parking area Key Growth Sectors This development will represent one of the more significant growth areas over the plan period and will be important for bringing forward future econ with employment development focused on B1 and B2 uses and that co growth in telehealth/telecare and the higher value office support functions subsea technology and advanced manufacturing industries. omic growth Other Comments (i.e. ownership factors, barriers to development where available) Given the prominent nature of the site and its close proximity of Darling Station and Darlington Town Centre this site represents an important op Darlington Borough Council.
-The East Coast Mainline does however barrier, with connectivity to the town centre being affected. portunity for There is potential to develop this site in tandem with educational hubs, to key office location and Science based park in relation to the vicinity to the its upgrade plan for 2025.
-FOR EXISTING SITES OF VLY Type of Existing Use (B1/B2) B1 / B2 and education Age of existing Premises (pre war; 1945-1970; 1970-90; 1990-00; post 2000) Buildings post 2014 Condition of Existing Premises All new buildings are in excellent state and condition as just been only reconstructed to BREEAM Excellent Status. cently been Amount of Development Land Available 10 Plots of a total of 18 plots are available 4.2ha of 9.8ha Potential for Alternative Employment Use Site is expected to be developed as a Science Park based on B1 / B2 use tertiary education links on site es with Existing Occupiers Business Central owned by DBC, Advanced Biologics manufacturing cen and Horizon Centre by Teesside University. tre by CPI
+17/00621/FUL dated 10 October 2017 (Erection of a three storey building to provide specialist training and education facility for the UK Bioscience Industry) 18/00119/FUL Central Park Development Site 18/00686/DC Network Rail Access Road Off John Williams Boulevard South DARLINGTON 12/00391/RM4 Central Park Development Site Approval of details of access, appearance, landscaping, layout and scale of spine road pursuant to outline planning permission 12/00391/RM3 Central Park Development Site Approval of details of access, appearance, landscaping, layout and scale for National Biologics Manufacturing Centre (Use Class B1) pursuant to outline planning permission 12/00391/FUL 12/00391/RM1 Central park Development Site Business Growth Hub 3300sqm on 0,64ha of 60 individual offices and meeting rooms with associated parking area Key Growth Sectors This development will represent one of the more significant growth areas for over the plan period and will be important for bringing forward future economi with employment development focused on B1 and B2 uses and that could growth in telehealth/telecare and the higher value office support function subsea technology and advanced manufacturing industries. c growth support Other Comments (i.e. ownership factors, barriers to development where available) Given the prominent nature of the site and its close proximity of Darlington Station and Darlington Town Centre this site represents an important opport Darlington Borough Council.
+The East Coast Mainline does however represent barrier, with connectivity to the town centre being affected.
+There is potential to develop this site in tandem with educational hubs, to se key office location and Science based park in relation to the vicinity to the Sta its upgrade plan for 2025. tunity for resent a erve as a FOR EXISTING SITES OI Type of Existing Use NLY B1 / B2 and education (B1/B2) Age of existing Premises (pre war; 1945-1970; 1970-90; 1990-00; post 2000) Buildings post 2014 Condition of Existing Premises All new buildings are in excellent state and condition as just been only recent constructed to BREEAM Excellent Status. ly been Amount of Development Land Available 10 Plots of a total of 18 plots are available 4.2ha of 9.8ha Potential for Alternative Employment Use Existing Occupiers Site is expected to be developed as a Science Park based on B1 / B2 uses w tertiary education links on site Business Central owned by DBC, Advanced Biologics manufacturing centre I and Horizon Centre by Teesside University.